 Boardman SLR 8.9c Tiagra 2019

 £1000 – www.cyclerepublic.com

 Our final bike to work scheme candidate and we will be honest this one would be on everyone’s shopping list around the Trivelo Offices.
 A gorgeous carbon frame for under a grand is some achievement by Boardman.
 If you can overlook the badge snobbery on a brand borne out from an association with Halfords this could be a real winner.
 The only concern we have is with the seat stem technology that features repeatedly on cycling forums with users having problems.
 Rocking a full Shimano Tiagra line up this sits it well against the other sub £1000 bikes in our line up.
 Again a bike easy to spot in most cycle republic showrooms.
 Take one for a test spin and see what you think if in the market for a new bike this season.

 £1619.10 – www.stows.co.uk

 Giant represent a pretty bomb proof option for any prospective buyer of a new road bike.
 A huge history of building bikes and legacy of desirable machines.
 The Giant TCR advanced 1 delivers a lightweight and fast machine albeit without some of the style or charisma of some of the other brands competing at this price point.
-You do get a lot for the money here with a quality carbon fibre frame and amazingly the Shimano Ultegra groupset that is impressive for this price point.
+You do get a lot for the money here.
+A quality carbon fibre frame and amazingly the Shimano Ultegra groupset that is impressive for this price point.
 You won’t go far wrong with this set up.
 Even the PR2 wheels that come as standard are a reasonable set of rims.